ThinkRedstone/Campaign/gods.md

 ## Aton-ka

 The god of rebirth.
 Dies just at the start.
 Connected to Nimrod's PC.
 Gets old, dies, and is reborn.
-Was sent to Avernus by `plot element` when dying to hopefully stop him from being reborn.
+Was sent to Avernus by Naru when dying to hopefully stop him from being reborn.

 Symbol: hourglass with an infant and a skull in the dais